 Just like the 10 Essentials for us, dogs have essential items too.
 In the winter this means you’ll need a couple of extra items.
 Whether you carry it or your dog caries it is up to you.
 Nina is older (about 9 years old) so we retired her doggy pack a couple of years ago.

-This stuff is a MUST HAVE for anyone looking to take their pooch out into the outdoors.
+This stuff is a MUST HAVE for dog paw protection in the outdoors.
 It really doesn’t matter the season.
 Be sure to dip their paws in it to avoid having snow ball up on their feet.
 You can even apply it on their legs and undercarriage to prevent icicles and snow from building up on their fur.

 Similar to people dogs need extra layers too.
 I recently purchased a dog jacket specifically for snow travel for Nina.
 I actually never thought I would ever purchase a jacket for my dog, but after watching her trudge through snow up to her chest in 40 mph winds with blowing snow I invested in a little protection.
 She uses the Roughwear Cloud Chaser.
 She naturally loves the cold so the Roughwear Powder Hound would be too warm for her.
 If your dog has shorter hair or problems with the cold, definitely invest in the heavier jacket.

 Function over fashion rules for snowshoeing with a dog.
 Look for something that is all synthetic (absolutely NO cotton), waterproof or snow shedding, and provides substantial undercarriage coverage.
 Roughwear offered just that.
 Think about what it would be like to drag your bare chest through the snow for several hours.
 BRRRRR!
 Doesn’t sound good does it?
 Invest in a good jacket for your dog if you plan on being out all day and your dog isn’t a breed that is built for snow.